dnlbowers/blackjack/README.md

-/*retake screenshots due to font change*/
-/* Make sure to get a screenshot of the results modal for both house blackjack, player blackjack and draw results */

 # **Blackjack**
 ## **Site Overview**
 Blackjack is a classic game dating back to around the 1700s.
 My first introduction to it was as pontoon (a common name for blackjack in the UK).
 My mum and I would spend hours playing short rounds for fun while traveling or simply sitting around watching TV.